Veraticus/ultimates.guide/content/guides/uwu/_index.md

 You're essentially baiting the Weights of the Land near Ultima's hitbox, in order to mantain uptime.
 Make sure you stay stacked, as a Flaming Crush marker will appear over a player.
-Have a pre-assigned player (i'd recommend a tank) move out of the stack after the second Weight of the Land to take the Mesohigh tether.
+Have a pre-assigned player (I'd recommend a tank) move out of the stack after the second Weight of the Land to take the Mesohigh tether.
 Have your Searing Wind healer move south to prepare to take the second Mesohigh tether, dodge Feather Rains as they appear, dodge Ifrit charges/afterburns and Titan